db-migrate/english-docs/Developers/contributing.md

 bugs you didn't mentoined and also come with ideas, to improve your driver.
 Step by step your driver becomes more powerful, but keep the next hints in mind.

+If a user opens an issue to propagate his idea about a maybe awesome feature, always keep in mind, your driver wont be accepted anymore if you loose the focus.
+We have a migrator and a seeder, so if the user want a feature think about, where does it fit.
+Does it even fit or does this have nothing todo with the migrator itself.
+Sometimes you have to decline feature requests or even pull requests, because they doesn't fit or actually have nothing to do with each other.